godep-migrator/hookworm/README.in.md

 ### Handler logging

-Each handler that uses the `.hookworm_base.rb` has a log that writes to `$stderr`, the level for which may be set via the `log_level` postfix argument as long as it is a valid string log level, e.g.
+Each handler that uses the `hookworm-base` gem has a log that writes to `$stderr`, the level for which may be set via the `log_level` postfix argument as long as it is a valid string log level, e.g.
 `log_level=debug`.